energietransitie/needforheat-boiler-monitor-hardware/README.md

   * Design an enclosure.
 * BoilerBASE
   * Add an 868 MHz SMD transceiver chip to enable monitoring various wireless thermostats.
+  * Evaluate relocating and optimizing the 2x8 pin header from the bottom side to the top side of the PCB to reduce JLCPCB manufacturing costs.
+  * Improve BOM and CPL for JLCPCB through hole assembly.
   * Design an enclosure that adds multiple mounting options
     * room to embed permanent magnets to make it stick to flat metallig surfaces of boilers;
     * a tie wrap hole.